Cikopo–Palimanan Toll Road

-The Cikopo–Palimanan Toll Road (shortened to Cipali Toll Road) is a toll road that connects Cikopo with Palimanan in the province of West Java, Indonesia.
+The Cikopo–Palimanan Toll Road (shortened to Cipali Toll Road) is a controlled-access toll road that connects Cikopo with Palimanan in the province of West Java, Indonesia.
 Being a part of the Trans-Java Toll Road, it was opened on 13 June 2015.
 At 116 km in length, it is the longest toll road in Java.
 The toll road is also 40 km shorter than the traditional North Coastal Road of West Java.

 Sections

 Cikopo–Palimanan Toll Road is 116 km in length and consists of 6 sections: